nkast/XNAGameStudio/GettingStarted.md

 The plan is to upgrade / migrate each sample to source in a MonoGame project.
 Along with gathering all the necessary XNA documentation to support them.

+# Using the Samples with MG in Visual Studio 2017 / 2019

+You need to install the latest [MG SDK](https://github.com/nkast/XNAGameStudio/tree/master/MG%20SDK/) to build those samples.

 # Using XNA projects in Visual Studio 2013 / 2015

 Help is at hand for more modern visual studio versions by using the awesome MXA Game Studio visual studio addon.